gk575757/IPL_SQL_Analysis/README.md

 ## Output Screenshots

-Results are available in the `outputs/` folder.
+Results are available in the `Query output` folder.

 ## Tools